emmercm/www/src/blog/_consensus-before-implementation.md

 1. You've put in the work to understand that a change is important and truly necessary.
 2. You're inviting discussion and feedback.

 A pull request is not an invitation for discussion.
-You need to put in the work up-front
+By the time you reach the implementation phase, the cost of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4NDExMzAwLDEwMzI2ODEzMjIsLTE3Nj
+eyJoaXN0b3J5IjpbLTE5NDI4Nzk4ODksMTAzMjY4MTMyMiwtMT
-I0NTYzMjFdfQ==
+c2MjQ1NjMyMV19
 -->